Topological-Insulator Nanocylinders: Results

 \subsection{Dipole matrix elements}

-Optical transitions are mediated by matrix elements of the electric-dipole operator $\mathbf{d}$, which can be written as the sum of intra- and inter-band contributions.
+Optical spectroscopy provides a useful tool to study the electronic structure in semiconducting low-dimensional systems.
+Optical transitions are mediated by the matrix elements of the electric-dipole operator $\mathbf{d}$ which determine the amplitudes of absorption.
+In the case of transitions between surface states of topological-insulator cylinders of realistic radii the frequencies of the absorption lines are in the THz range.
 We refer to Ref.~\cite{Governale_2020} for the derivation of the operator $\mathbf{d}$.
 Here we use the wavefunctions calculated in the previous sections to evaluate the dipole matrix elements for optical transitions with in-plane polarisation of 3DTI nanocylinders.
 As a starting point we derive the analytical expressions of the matrix elements accounting for the side surface only, and for the bases only.
 Using the approximated model we then obtain the analytical expression for the matrix elements of a finite-size nanocylinder.
 From these results we can address the limiting cases of a tall nanorod ($\gamma\ll 1$) and of a squat cylindrical QD ($\gamma\gg 1$).
 We can do that by using the quantisation rule for $k_z$, Eq.~(\ref{eq:quantised-kz}), obtained by imposing the boundary condition in Sec.~\ref{sec_match}.
 The numerical model is finally used for calculating the matrix elements of a squat cylindrical QD, finding a good agreement with the analytical result at least for the lowest transition energies.

 We start considering the lateral side surface states alone of a nanocylinder of height $L$.
-The dipole matrix elements for circular polarisation between the states given in Eqs.~(\ref{eq:wf-side-polar}) can be calculated easily and are given by
+The dipole matrix elements, which determine the radiation absorption amplitude, for circular polarisation between the states given in Eqs.~(\ref{eq:wf-side-polar}) can be calculated easily and are given by

 where $s=\text{sign}(A/m_0)<0$ in the topological state and $F_{k'_z,k_z}(L)=\frac{1}{L}\int_0^{L}dz\, \exp[i(k_z-k'_z)z]$.
 The mixing angles $\theta_{j,k_z}$ are given by Eqs.~(\ref{eq:angles1}) and (\ref{eq:angles2}).
 For a very large value of $L$ this expression approximates the matrix elements for the case of an infinite 3DTI nanowire.
 As an example, we look at the transition $\ket{ \Psi_{-,k_z,-1/2}}\quad\rightarrow\quad \ket{ \Psi_{+,k_z,1/2}}$.
 For the smallest value allowed for $k_z$, this transition happens at the lowest frequency for which we have absorption.
 It is also the one with the largest probability.
 The matrix element for this transition reads